portworx/px-docs/cloud/dcos_acs_engine.md

 [...]
 ```

-Specify the appropriate admin username as `adminUsername' and public key data as `keyData`
+Specify the appropriate admin username as `adminUsername` and public key data as `keyData`

 ### Generate the Azure Resource Management (ARM) templates